 Getting enough sleep is crucial for your overall well-being.
 Simply going to bed at a reasonable time might not be enough to get high-quality sleep and leave you feeling rested in the morning.
-If you want to have a more restorative night’s sleep, try out these six tips.
+Why you can’t sleep at night is a fundamental question to answer.
+If you want to have a more restorative night’s sleep, try out these six tips:

 A high-quality mattress can make a huge difference in the quality of your sleep.
 An organic latex mattress (https://myessentia.com/products/classic-rem5) can be a comfortable option that helps you rest easy.

-If you have an old mattress that doesn’t feel quite as comfortable as it did a few years ago, it may be time to invest in a new mattress.
+If you have an old mattress that does not feel quite as comfortable as it did a few years ago, it may be time to invest in a new mattress.
 Look for one that will help you feel as relaxed as possible to ease you into a good night’s sleep.

 Blue light caused by cell phones, computers, and televisions can harm your sleep.
 Using blue light glasses a few hours before bed can be a great way to help curb the effects of the light on your eyes and circadian rhythm.